Vyshnav2255/MyWebsite/_blogs/Make this lockdown more Productive.md

 ### 2. Drink a glass of water

 Immediately after brushing your teeth, drink a glass of water.
-Drinking water first thing in the morning quickly helps you rehydrate, as you were sleeping for 6-8 hours all the water in your body is lost during this time.
+Drinking water first thing in the morning quickly helps you rehydrate, as you are sleeping for 6-8 hours.
+All the water in your body is lost during this time.
 Try using lemon water or add some other ingredient to it.
 Drinking lemon water has many advantages.

 - Energizes your Body
 - Improves the Skin